- What Is Breast Augmentation?

 - Surgical Complications of Breast Augmentation

-Breast Augmentation is the surgical enhancement of the breasts using prosthetic implants.
-According to the American Society of Plastic Surgeons, 289,328 breast augmentation were performed in the United States in 2009.
-Breast Augmentation has been performed for over 40 years, and during this time, both the surgical technique and the implants have evolved to give a very safe, reliable, and reproducible surgical outcome.
+Breast augmentation is the surgical enhancement of the breasts using prosthetic implants.
+According to the American Society of Plastic Surgeons, 300,378 breast augmentation procedures were performed in the United States in 2017.
+Breast augmentation has been performed for over 40 years, and during this time, both the surgical technique and the implants have evolved to give a very safe, reliable, and reproducible surgical outcome.

 Breast implant surgery is comprised of the creation of a pocket beneath the breast and pectoralis major muscle of the chest and subsequent placement of a prosthetic implant.

 Breast augmentation is a large component of Dr. Zemmel’s practice.
-Dr. Zemmel strives to give his patients a fuller, more lifted breast, but also a natural look that puts his patients’ upper and lower body in balance and proportion.
+Our top plastic surgeon strives to give his patients a fuller, more lifted breast, but also a natural look that puts his patients’ upper and lower body in balance and proportion.
 Dr. Zemmel believes harmony, proportion and balance are the keys to a pleasing aesthetic surgical outcome.

 Women have many reasons for seeking breast augmentation.
 They include: